pbastowski/angular2-now/README.md

 ### Can I use this outside of Meteor?

 Yes, you can.
 The angular2-now.js library works with both ES6 (Babel) and plain ES5.
-For an ES5 example see [Plunker](http://plnkr.co/edit/uxV781?p=preview).
+ES6 examples are in this README and for an ES5 usage demo see [Plunker](http://plnkr.co/edit/uxV781?p=preview).

+Install it like this

+    bower install angular2-now

-To use this library, include it in your Angular 1.3, or higher, project. `window.angular2now` gives you access to all the decorator functions.
+To use this library, include it in your Angular 1.3 (or higher) project, ensuring that it loads before it's functions are used. `window.angular2now` gives you access to all the decorator functions.
 You can import the functions you need into each module that requires them, like this:

 Babel/ES6